GLANCECAM 3

 Requirements

-• An Apple silicon / Intel Mac running Ventura or a previous version of macOS or OS X (High Sierra 10.12.2 or newer).
+• An Apple silicon / Intel Mac running Sonoma or a previous version of macOS (10.14 Mojave or newer).

 • One or more IP cameras capable of broadcasting their stream via RTSP, HTTP(s) or RTMP (RTSPs not supported); you'll need to know the camera IP address, your personal credentials (username and password) and the string format required by the manufacturer (including the string protocol and port).
 There's (extensive documentation about the setup process, and you can always count on my help if you need assistance.